 These laws are in place to avoid illegal immigration.
 Of course, most backpackers, digital nomads and travellers aren’t really looking to immigrate full-time into these countries, they’re simply looking to stay for a few weeks and then move on.

 Proof of onward travel is typically shown in the form of a booked flight itinerary from the country you’re visiting to another country.
-It doesn’t have to be back to your homeland, simply a ticket out of country.
+It doesn’t have to be back to your homeland, simply an onward ticket out of the country.

 You can also use bus tickets, train tickets, ferry tickets etc., but these are less common as they are harder to book online before arrival, plus they are not always accepted by immigration.

-Believe it or not, there are only a few countries that actually state requirement of onward travel in their immigration laws.
-These countries include (but may not be limited to) Peru, New Zealand, United Kingdom, United States, Philippines, Indonesia, and Brazil.
+Believe it or not, there are only a few countries require proof of onward travel.
+It’s stated in their immigration laws.

-We’ve made the mistake before of thinking that the country wouldn’t ask, and then when we arrived at the airport, the airline denied us boarding the flight because we didn’t have proof of onward travel.
-This forced us to rush and book a ticket last minute, while searching from spotty wifi in the airport.
+An airline denied us boarding the flight because we didn’t have proof of onward travel.
+This forced us to rush and book a ticket last minute while searching from spotty wifi in the airport.

 Why did this happen to us?
 Because in most cases these days, the buck has been passed onto the airlines and they’re extra careful, so they ask everyone for proper onward travel documentation.